-Martin H. Samson handles all aspects of civil litigation, including trial and appellate work, in litigations addressing a wide array of legal issues at DHC.
-These include breach of contract, the Internet, intellectual property, restrictive covenants, employment discrimination, real property law, not-for-profit law, environmental law, insurance law, fraud, civil RICO, shareholders’ agreements, corporate acquisition, dissolution and management, telecommunications, finder’s fees, guarantees, promissory notes and fraudulent conveyances.
+Martin H. Samson is an attorney handling all aspects of civil litigation, including trial, appellate work and litigations addressing a wide array of legal issues for the New York City law firm of Davidoff Hutcher & Citron LLP.
+These legal issues include breach of contract, the Internet, intellectual property, restrictive covenants, employment discrimination, real property law, not-for-profit law, environmental law, insurance law, fraud, civil RICO, shareholders’ agreements, corporate acquisition, dissolution and management, telecommunications, finder’s fees, guarantees, promissory notes and fraudulent conveyances.

 Prior to joining Davidoff Hutcher & Citron, Mr. Samson was a litigation partner at Phillips Nizer LLP from 1990-2006.
 Mr. Samson learned his craft at Shea & Gould, with whom he was associated from 1982 until 1990.

-*Successfully represented a restaurant operator against sexual harrassment, hostile work environment, sex discrimination and retaliation claims advanced by multiple plaintiffs seeking over $100 million in compensatory and $500 million in punitive damages
+- Successfully represented a restaurant operator against sexual harassment, hostile work environment, sex discrimination and retaliation claims advanced by multiple plaintiffs seeking over $100 million in compensatory and $500 million in punitive damages

 - “What Attorneys Can and Cannot Say In and About Litigation,” New York State Bar Association Journal, July/August 2010